- TOP

 Fiber orientation must be taken into consideration when designing reinforced grades in which glass-fiber are mixed with resin.
 This is because the orientation of the fibers is determined along the flow of the resin, resulting in uneven shrinkage and warping, as well as areas with weak strength and directions.
 The accuracy of stress analysis can be improved by mapping fiber direction and orientation information from injection molding analysis results and transferring it to another analysis software.

-Example of Fiber orientation mappingFig.
-11 Example of Fiber orientation mapping
+Fig. 11 Example of Fiber orientation mapping

 Source: Fiber orientation mapping model on Hexagon website (January 16, 2023)

-A representative software is Hexagon's "Digimat".
+A typical software is Hexagon's "Digimat."

-Asahi Kasei uses "Digimat".
+Asahi Kasei uses "Digimat."

 Next Part: "Injection molding simulation - What is injection molding?"